phoenixdev-kl/vue-storefront/docs/guide/core-themes/stylesheets.md

-# Working with stylesheets in the 'default' theme
+# Working with Stylesheets in the 'default' Theme

-The default theme’s CSS is designed to be easily maintainable, which implies the smallest possible files footprint.
-We are using flexbox and reusable atomic classes to prevent CSS files’ rapid growth.
+The `default` theme's CSS is designed to be easily maintainable, which implies the smallest possible files footprint.
+We are using flexbox and reusable atomic classes to prevent CSS files' rapid growth.
 We're trying to avoid nesting CSS classes (maximum nesting level is 1) to make them easier to understand and debug.

 All (S)CSS files should be placed in the `src/themes/{theme_name}/css` folder.